 Impact to In-Person Grassroots Referee Courses

-There will be no In-Person Grassroots Referee Courses held during Summer / Fall 2020!
+There will be no In-Person Grassroots Referee Courses held during Winter / Spring 2021!

 Individuals who are interested in becoming referees will need to follow the instructions provided above for the IA – ONLINE 2020-21 GRASSROOTS REFEREE COURSE (STATEWIDE).
 Those who successfully complete all the required assignments will be contacted by an Instructor to participate in a 2-3 hour Virtual "In-Person" Grassroots Referee Course to cover how to get assigned to games, helpful resources available, US Soccer's annual registration process, and to answer any questions.
-These are listed under Events Summary.
-There have been 3 held to date:
+These Virtual "In-Person" Grassroots Referee Courses will be posted to the Calendar Events Summary through March 2021 prior to the start of the Spring Season.

 Maybe you have some questions about becoming a USSF referee.
 Or, you're already a soccer referee with some experience and now want to officiate high school or college matches.
 AYSO referees can cross-certify with USSF and become dual-certified.
 The information provided below may answer your questions.